-5.3.6.1 The State shall allow the Council to meet with State Trooper Candidates and other bargaining unit candidates, where applicable, once during each recruit camp or training period at a time that is mutually agreed to by the parties.
+5.3.6.1 The State shall allow the Council to meet with State Trooper Candidates and other bargaining unit candidates, where applicable, once during each recruit camp or training period during the first six weeks of training at a time that is mutually agreed to by the parties.
 Such access will be during the normally scheduled training day and limited to one (1) hour.
 In addition, the Council shall be permitted to provide notice to the candidates of a meeting in subsequent weeks during off duty time.